omercankoc/swift-handbook/Fundamental/Functions.md

 ```swift
 Message(name : "Omer", surname : "Koc")
 ```
-<b>Method Overloading</b> is the provisioning of different versions of a method.
-These versions can be used for the same or different purposes or return different types of values.
 - Return Value of Function
 ```swift
 func Calculate(base : Int, exponent : Int) -> Int {